Esri/arcgis-runtime-samples-android/java/display-layer-view-state/README.md

 # Display Layer View State
-The sample demonstrates how to view the status of the layers on the map.
+View the status of the layers on the map.

 ![Display Layer View State App](display-layer-view-state.png)